GoogleChrome/developer.chrome.com/site/en/blog/viewport-resize-behavior/index.md

 In the browsers from [group 1](#group-one), with the OSK shown:

-  - The computed values for viewport-relative units remain the same
+  - The computed values for viewport-relative units remain the same.
-  - Elements that were designed to take up the full visual space keep their size
+  - Elements that were designed to take up the full visual space keep their size.
-  - Elements that use `position: fixed` remain in place and can be obscured by the OSK
+  - Elements that use `position: fixed` remain in place and can be obscured by the OSK.

 In the browsers from [group 2](#group-two), with the OSK shown: